 In the United States, Europe and Canada, Spanish is the most common foreign language to learn.

 - Spanish is the western hemisphere’s principal tongue

 This Latin language is the third most commonly spoken language in the world after Chinese (1,2 billion) and English (328 million) with 329 million native speakers who use it as their first language.
 Compared with other languages it is spreading rapidly.
 By 2050 Spanish will be spoken by around 600 million people.

-Spanish is spoken by at least 3 million first language speakers in 44 countries, making it the fourth most geographically spoken language after English (112 countries), French (60) and Arabic (57).
+- Spoken By 44 countries or more – Making it the fourth most geographically spoken language after English (112 countries), French (60) and Arabic (57).

-- Spanish is part of the Indo European Language Family
+- Spanish falls within the Indo European Language Family